A 75-year-old Vietnam veteran was pepper-sprayed in the face during protests in Portland - KTVZ

 The video, posted by an independent journalist to Twitter on Sunday, shows Mike Hastie holding his camera and speaking to the officers about his experience at war, saying loudly he was a Vietnam veteran and combat medic.
 As he’s shouting at them, a group of armed officers are seen walking by him and one of them sprays Hastie directly in the face while up close to him as others push him out of the way, telling him to back up.

-It’s unclear from the video whether the law enforcement officer who sprayed Hastie is a local or federal officer.
+It’s unclear from the video, shot by journalist Andrew Kimmel, whether the law enforcement officer who sprayed Hastie is a local or federal officer.
 The Department of Homeland Security did not respond to CNN’s requests for comment.

 The Portland Police Bureau told CNN they have no comment on “this action by another agency.”